lurgh/infinitive-jkp717/README.md

 password and username are optional, as needed by your MQTT broker.
 Password is passed in the environment so as not to be visible in "ps" etc.

-See below for MQTT schema.
+See below for MQTT schema and more notes about using it.

 ## Building from source